Pumpkin Baked Oatmeal

 Baked Pumpkin Oatmeal in a baking pan.

-Pumpkin pie spice—gives these baked oats the most delicious flavor!
-It’s a staple during the autumn and winter seasons to provide that warm and cozy pie flavor without needing a bunch of individual seasonings.
+• Pumpkin Pie Spice – Gives these baked oats the most delicious flavor!
+It’s a pantry staple during the autumn and winter seasons to provide that warm and cozy pie flavor without needing a bunch of individual seasonings.

 Baked Pumpkin Oatmeal up close in a bowl.

-Since this baked oatmeal can make multiple servings at once, there’s a good chance you’ll have leftovers.
-Simply store your leftover pumpkin baked oatmeal in an airtight container in the refrigerator for up to 3-4 days.
+Simply place any remaining pumpkin baked oatmeal in an airtight container in the refrigerator for up to 3-4 days.

-You can also freeze baked oatmeal.
-Store individual servings in freezer-safe containers or food safe bags.
+You can!
+Store individual servings in freezer-safe containers or food-safe bags.
 To reheat, simply thaw in the refrigerator overnight and then reheat as desired.
 Microwave for 1-2 minutes until heated through or reheat in the oven.

-You can also eat it cold, similar to overnight oats.
+Nope!
+You can also eat it cold, like overnight oats.
 This pumpkin baked oatmeal tastes great either way!

 flower icon